noiseprotocol/noise_spec/README.md

  - Metadata at top of file

+ - Reference links use Pandoc's "implicit_header_references" (clicking on these links in the Github display doesn't do anything)

- - Zero-numbered lists (WARNING: the Github display of these numbered lists shows them starting at 1, instead of 0)
+ - Zero-numbered lists (the Github display of these numbered lists shows them starting at 1, instead of 0)

+ - Table of contents and metadata headers added to output